 databases and XML documents, among many others.
 A typical task on

 graph data is to retrieve substructures embedded.
-Formally speaking,

-specialized or feature-based indexes.
 The pruning power of indexes is

 changing or evolving, which may affect the indexes' pruning powers.
 In

-this project, we propose to adjust the indexes adaptively, in response
+this project, we propose to adjust the indexes adaptively in response

 to query workloads.